yuor546/repo/README.md

 ## Voice Commands

 Use `/join` to have the bot connect to your current voice channel. `/play <file>` will play a local audio file and `/leave` disconnects the bot.
 Attach an audio file and use `/transcribe` to convert it to text.
 After you register a sample with `/registervoice`, the bot will automatically try to recognize future audio attachments and mention who it thinks is speaking.
+Use `/speak <text>` to have the bot read a custom message aloud.
+Check your conversation summary anytime with `/memory`.

 ## Moderating Language